-The city of Orvieto has been around for over a thousand years.
-The first inhabitants – the Etruscans – created tunnels and chambers in the soft rock of the volcano for storage, olive pressing, fresh water access and escape passages in case of attack.
+You see, the city of Orvieto has been around for over a thousand years.
+Its first inhabitants – the Etruscans – created tunnels and chambers in the soft rock of the volcano for storage, olive pressing, fresh water access and escape passages in case of attack.

 Unfortunately the Romans finally lost their patience with the siege and stormed the city utterly destroying it and its human inhabitants.